-Naomi Keep, who recently gave birth to twins, talks about her awareness of the potential of cord blood and why she trusted us process and store for her family…
+Naomi Keep, who recently gave birth to twins, talks about her awareness of the potential of cord blood and why she decided to store her twins’ umbilical stem cells with Biovault.

 1. When did you first hear about cord blood banking?

 I became aware of it after a scan that indicated there could be potential problems.
 Naturally, I was concerned, and researched things in detail – that is when I found out about the possibilities of cord blood banking.